gol3tron/gol3tron.github.io/_posts/2022-03-19-github-latex.md

 #### What is $$\LaTeX$$?

 $$\LaTeX$$ is an elegant language for typesetting and is particularly useful for mathematical expressions.
 It has a very straightforward and easy to learn process that will have you writing the most complex equations on a computer with ease in no time!
+In this case, I'm using [MathJax]{https://www.mathjax.org} and [Kramdown]{https://kramdown.gettalong.org}, which are compatible with [Jekyll]{https://jekyllrb.com}.

 #### How do I do it in Jekyll/github pages?